Dr-Turner/terminal-clock/README.md

 terminal-clock
 --------------

-A command-line clock that is designed to work in terminal windows and centers auomatically.
+A command-line clock that is designed to work in terminal windows and centers automatically.

 Works in: